-- One vehicle, regardless of value or purpose.
-If the AG has more than one vehicle, disregard one vehicle totally, regardless of value or purpose.
-Then, for the remaining vehicles, follow the EBD rules for vehicles (see Section 16.7.9 Vehicles [Automobiles]). - All assets designated for burial purposes.
-Any unreasonable amount should be supported by documentation of the burial-related costs or contract.
+One vehicle, regardless of value or purpose.
+If the AG has more than one vehicle, completely disregard the vehicle with the highest equity value, regardless of purpose.
+Then, for the remaining vehicles, follow the EBD rules for vehicles (see Section 16.7.9 Vehicles [Automobiles]).
+Note: Do not allow additional vehicles to be exempted under Section 16.7.9, unless they meet the definition to exempt under the provisions for property essential to self-support, plan to achieve self-support or temporarily inoperable as outlined in the section.